KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

     ## #   DiabetesPedigreeFunction <dbl>, Age <dbl>, Diabetes <dbl>,
     ## #   DiabetesPedigreePercent <dbl>

-**Exercise:** Make a new variable called "GlucoseDiff" that is the difference between each patient's glucose level and the average glucose level for all patients.
-Reduce the dataset to only the "ID", "Glucose", and "GlucoseDiff" variables.
+**Exercise:** Make a new variable called *GlucoseDiff*, which equals the difference between each patient's glucose level and the average glucose level for all patients.
+Then reduce the dataset to only the *ID*, *Glucose*, and *GlucoseDiff* variables.

 ``` r
 diabetes %>%